-I was invited by my friend & mentor – April Bowles Olin from Blacksburg Belle – to be a guest instructor on her latest Creative Live course, “Double your Followers with Creative Marketing“.
-The last few lessons of the course are still streaming for free, so you should check them out.
+I was invited by my friend – April Bowles Olin from Blacksburg Belle – to be a guest instructor on her latest Creative Live course, “Double your Followers with Creative Marketing“.

-I know you’ll get a ton out of the visit.
+You should definitely check the class out.
 You may even see me chatting away with some of my favourite people.
 In fact, you quite probably will hear me chatting…a lot.

 Who am I kidding?
 You definitely will, because I. Just.
 Can’t.
 Stop.
 Talking!

-They had to bring my mic sound up & down so many times when I felt compelled to share sudden outbursts, I’m sure the sound guys were happy to see me go at the end of filming.
+They had to bring my mic sound up and down every time I felt compelled to share sudden outbursts.
+I’m sure the sound guys were happy to see me go at the end of filming.

 But I was sad to go, because the ladies I met (& the ones I’ve known since my last trip to Creative Live) are some of the most wonderful friends I’ve come to know.
 It’s great to get to know people who have a lot in common with you, right?